~Road Trips are as much about the journey as the destination ~

 My love of travelling Australia started with road trips as a child to visit relatives in Far North Queensland.
-Back in the 70’s we would load up the Morris Marina; Mum, Dad, 2 kids and a dog and drive from point A to point B in as short a time as was possible, only driving during daylight hours.
+Back in the 70’s we would load up the Morris Marina; Mum, Dad, 2 kids and a dog and drive from point A to point B in as short a time as was possible.
 To while away the hours we would listen to cassettes, read books and try to snap a few photos with the Kodak instamatic as sights whizzed by.
 We would stay in caravan parks in on-site vans or cabins overnight, then get up early and hit the road again.

 Since then there have been beach camping trips to the Coorong and holidays at favourite caravan parks in South Australia.
-There has been a progression of pre-loved caravans too from a 1974 Viscount to a 1976 Avondale, 1978 Franklin Arrow and now a big leap forward to a 2007 Jayco Sterling.
+There has been a progression of pre-loved caravans too from a 1974 Viscount to a 1976 Avondale, 1978 Franklin Arrow and then a big leap forward to a 2007 24 foot Jayco Sterling.

 Late in 2019 we upgraded again to our newest van, (but still second hand) a 2016 22 foot Jayco Silverline.
 Very swish but with the same layout we’ve always loved about the Jayco Caravans.